Merian C. Cooper

-Merian Caldwell Cooper (October 24, 1893 – April 21, 1973) was an American filmmaker, aviator, actor, and producer, as well as a former aviator who served as an officer in the United States Air Force and Polish Air Force.
-In film, his most famous work was the 1933 movie King Kong and he is credited as co-inventor of the Cinerama film projection process.
+Merian Caldwell Cooper (October 24, 1893 – April 21, 1973) was an American filmmaker, actor, producer and air officer.
+In film, his most famous work was the 1933 movie King Kong, and he is credited as co-inventor of the Cinerama film projection process.
 He was awarded an honorary Oscar for lifetime achievement in 1952 and received a star on the Hollywood Walk of Fame in 1960.
+He was a passionate anti-communist.

-Before entering the movie business, Cooper had a distinguished career as the founder of the Kościuszko Squadron during the Polish–Soviet War and was a Soviet prisoner of war for a time.
-He got his start in with film as part of the Explorers Club, traveling the world and documenting adventures.
-He was a member of the board of directors of Pan American Airways, but his love of film always took priority.
+Before entering the movie business, Cooper fought in the World War I as a pilot in the United States Army Air Service and later in the Polish Air Force.
+He had a distinguished career as the founder of the Kościuszko Squadron during the Polish–Soviet War and was a Soviet prisoner of war for a time.
+He got his start in film as part of the Explorers Club, traveling the world and documenting adventures.
+He was a member of the board of directors of Pan American Airways, but his love of film took priority.
 During his film career, he worked for companies such as Pioneer Pictures, RKO Pictures, and Metro-Goldwyn-Mayer.
-In 1925 he and Ernest B. Schoedsack came to Iran and made Grass: A Nation's Battle for Life, a documentary about the Bakhtiari people.
+In 1925, he and Ernest B. Schoedsack went to Iran and made Grass: A Nation's Battle for Life, a documentary about the Bakhtiari people.

 Early life

-Merian Caldwell Cooper was born in Jacksonville, Florida, to the lawyer John C. Cooper and the former Mary Caldwell.
+Merian Caldwell Cooper was born in Jacksonville, Florida, to lawyer John C. Cooper and Mary Caldwell.
 He was the youngest of three children.
 At age six, Cooper decided that he wanted to be an explorer after hearing stories from the book Explorations and Adventures in Equatorial Africa.
 He was educated at The Lawrenceville School in New Jersey and graduated in 1911.

 After graduation, Cooper received a prestigious appointment to the U.S. Naval Academy, but was expelled during his senior year for "hell raising and for championing air power".
 In 1916, Cooper worked for the Minneapolis Daily News as a reporter, where he met Delos Lovelace.
 In the next few years, he also worked at the Des Moines Register-Leader and the St. Louis Post-Dispatch.

 Early military service

 Georgia National Guard

 In 1916, Cooper joined the Georgia National Guard to help chase Pancho Villa in Mexico.
 He was called home in March 1917.
 He worked for the El Paso Herald on a 30-day leave of absence.
 After returning to his service, Cooper was appointed lieutenant; however, he refused the appointment hoping to participate in combat.
 Instead, he went to the Military Aeronautics School in Atlanta to learn to fly.
-Cooper graduated from the school as the top in his class.
+Cooper graduated at the top of his class.